Identifying Split Transactions in P-Card Data Analysis

 What is a split transaction?

-This can be done in several ways.
+As discussed in the video, split transactions can be done in several ways.
 One way is by using two different means of payment for a transaction (such using a paper check with the P-Card).
 It can also be manually manipulated — for example, if the transaction takes the form of an handwritten invoice, the transaction could be split by the vendor at a later time.
 Another way is by using the card for a transaction and then re-using the card after its limits reset.
 Or, the transaction could be divided up into different categories.
+To read more about the different types of split transactions to be on the lookout for, we have another article on the subject called “Understanding Split Transaction Types“.

 Any party in the transaction — the cardholder, the cardholder’s supervisor or department manager, the vendor, or all of the above — could be responsible for splitting a single transaction into multiple expenses.